-- Administrative Fee on Home Rule Sales Tax (HRST) For the 2018 state budget year, the state implemented a 2% administrative fee on HRST collections.
-This reduced the City's collection by around \$180 thousand annually.
-In 2019, the state reduced this fee to 1.5% of collections.
-For 2018 the City projects to see \$30 thousand of incremental revenues and around \$70 thousand of incremental revenues in 2019. - Income Tax The State distributes income taxes through the Local Government Distributive Fund (LGDF) on a per capita basis.
-For the 2018 state budget year, the state reduced disbursements by 10%.
-For the 2019 budget year, the state reduced disbursements by 5%.
-This unanticipated decrease for the 2nd half of 2018, will reduce the City's projected revenues by \$312 thousand.
-It will also reduce the City's budgeted revenues in 2019 by \$732 thousand.
+• Income Tax - The State distributes income taxes through the Local Government Distributive Fund (LGDF) on a per capita basis.
+For the 2018 state budget year, which ran through June 30 of this year, the state reduced disbursements by 10%.
+For the 2019 budget year, the state decided to once again reduce disbursements, this time by 5%.
+This unanticipated decrease for the second half of 2018 will reduce the City's projected revenues by \$312,000.
+It will also reduce the City's budgeted revenues in 2019 by \$732,000.

-United State Supreme Court
+United States Supreme Court Decision

-On June 21, 2018, the United State Supreme Court issued an opinion in the South Dakota v.
+On June 21, the United States Supreme Court issued an opinion in the South Dakota v.
 Wayfair case.
-The decision states that governments can require vendors with no physical presence in the state to collect sales tax.
-The State of Illinois, anticipating this favorable decision passed the Illinois Fairness Act in the 2019 budget that will allow the state to assess the 6.25% use tax on sellers that meet certain requirements.
-The state anticipates the incremental collection of \$150 million in revenues over a 9-month period starting in October.
-Use tax is distributed based upon a specific formula but is in essence a per capita distribution.
+This decisions states that governments can require vendors with no physical presence in the state to collect sales tax.
+The State of Illinois, anticipating this favorable decision, passed the Illinois Fairness Act in the 2019 budget that will allow the state to assess the 6.25% use tax on sellers that meet certain requirements.
+The state anticipates the incremental collection of \$150 million in revenues over a nine-month period starting in October.
+Use tax is distributed based upon a specific formula; however, it is essentially a per capita distribution.
 Based upon current disbursement levels, the City estimates a \$350,000 increase in 2019.

-Pension Benefits
+Pension Benefits and Actuarial Valuations

-- Public Safety Pension The City received the 2018 public safety pension actuarial valuations calculated by the City's actuarial consultant, Foster and Foster.
-The City's overall required contribution level for 2019 will decrease by \$41,508 or 0.26%.
-The Firefighter pension increased by \$43,716 or 0.49% and the Police pension decreased by \$85,224 or 1.20%.
-Please see the agenda item related to pensions for further detail. - Illinois Municipal Retirement Fund (IMRF) The City received preliminary figures from IMRF for 2019 contributions.
+- Public Safety Pension The City recently received the 2018 public safety pension actuarial valuations calculated by the City's actuarial consultant, Foster and Foster.
+The City's overall contribution level projections for 2019 are seeing an overall decrease of \$41,508, or 0.26%.
+The Firefighter pension increased by \$43,716, or 0.49%, and the Police pension decreased by \$85,224, or 1.20%. - Illinois Municipal Retirement Fund (IMRF) The City received preliminary figures from IMRF for 2019 contributions.
 The City's contribution rate is estimated at 9.34%, which is a 16% reduction from the 2018 rate of 11.12%.
-The City's overall IMRF contribution is around \$6.2 million in 2018, therefore across all funds the City is projecting a \$990 thousand decrease in this expense for 2019.
+The City's overall IMRF contribution is approximately \$6.2 million in 2018; therefore, across all funds the City is projecting a \$990,000 decrease in expenditures for 2019.

-Special Census
+Special Census Results

-In 2018, the City of Naperville conducted a Special Census to review population figures in specific areas of the City that staff had determined had high levels of growth.
-Increases in population figures increase revenues for the City in three main areas; Local Use Tax; Income Tax; and State MFT revenues which are all distributed on a per capita basis.
-The City originally projected to conduct the census in Summer of 2018 and start receiving incremental revenues in March of 2018 but due to favorable timing, the census was conducted in early Spring and now anticipates receiving incremental revenues in November.
-The original projected growth was 4,650 residents and the actual growth came back at 5,988.
+In 2018, the City conducted a Special Census to selectively review population figures in specific areas of the City that staff determined had high levels of growth.
+Increases in population figures increase local use tax, income tax and state motor fuel tax revenues as each is distributed on a per capita basis.
+The results of the special census were favorable, with an increase of 5,988 residents versus staff's original projection of 4,650 new residents.
+In addition, the City originally planned to conduct the census this summer and start receiving incremental revenues in March of 2019; however, due to favorable timing, the census was conducted in early spring and the City now anticipates receiving incremental revenues in November.

-The cost of the Special Census was \$210 thousand, \$127 thousand for the application and \$83 thousand for temporary staff.
-The City projects that this investment will be paid back over the first 4 months of additional revenue distributions.
-Overall, the City expects to receive an incremental \$2.38 million through 2021, when the results of the 2020 decennial census will replace the new population figures.
+The cost of the Special Census was \$210,000, with \$127,000 being spent on the application itself and \$83,000 to pay for temporary staff.
+The City projects that this investment will be paid back over the first four months of additional revenue collections.
+Overall, the City expects to collect an incremental \$2.38 million through 2021, when the results of the 2020 decennial census will replace the new population figures.
+In 2019, the City anticipates \$880,000 in revenue increases for motor fuel tax, local use tax, and state income tax.